MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/faqs.md

 ### Does the SMS channel automatically identify the customer?

-Yes, Omnichannel system will automatically identify the customer based on the incoming phone number.
-It will look for phone numbers in the **Mobile Phone** field of Contact records or the **Phone field** of Account records.
+Yes, Omnichannel system automatically identifies the customer based on the incoming phone number.
+It looks for phone numbers in the **Mobile Phone** field of Contact records or the **Phone field** of Account records.
 Ensure that the phone number in these fields has the country code along with the plus sign (+) without any spaces or special characters.
-For example, this would be correct: +14251234567.
+For example, this format would be correct: +14251234567.

 ### Can I send automated SMS responses?